 At university studying for an undergraduate degree?

-• You could train as a Clinical Scientist through
+Training as a Clinical Scientist

-• Check our Industry pages if you are considering working in the Healthcare technologies industry.
+- Check our Industry pages if you are considering working in the Healthcare technologies industry.
 There is a database of all UK companies working in the medical technologies sector.
-If you find a suitable one why not contact them for placements or job opportunities?
+If you find a suitable one, why not contact them for placements or job opportunities?

-• Check our academic pages if you are considering doing a PhD and staying in academia doing research in the field.
+- Check our academic pages if you are considering doing a PhD and staying in academia doing research in the field.

-Join IPEM as an Affiliate Member - it is free for full time students.
+- Join IPEM as an Affiliate Member - it is free for full time students.

-Look at the NHS careers website for more details on NHS careers in medical physics and clinical engineering.
+- Look at the NHS careers website for more details on NHS careers in medical physics and clinical engineering.